lilyroses/Advent-of-Code-2022/solutions/day_2/instructions.md

-# Day 2: Rock Paper Scissors Instructions
+# Instructions for Day 2: Rock Paper Scissors

+*Advent of Code 2022*

 ---